 A charter can only be granted to a new chapter with the approval of the Board of Directors (BOD) of RIMS.
 In order to gain BOD consideration, a proposed chapter must go through a minimum requirement of completing the following steps, which may or may not occur in this order and may happen concurrently.

-Membership & Constituent Services Department to assist during the formation process.
+The RIMS membership department is available to assist during the formation process.
 Please contact chapterservices@RIMS.org to inform RIMS of your intent to form a chapter and to request assistance.

 CHAPTER FORMATION REQUIREMENTS

 Speak to local risk managers and determine whether or not there is a need and interest in forming a local RIMS Chapter.
 If there is a desire to form a local chapter, contact RIMS Chapter Services at chapterservices@RIMS.org to receive guidance.

 Recruit at least 10 Charter Organizational Members, that must include at least 20 Professional Members.
 Consideration will be given to exceptions on a case-by-case basis.
 Chapter charter members must be Organizational Members and can fall into one of three categories: